No matter what industry you serve, blockchain technology is likely to play a major role in your future.

-In this piece for Australia’s InTheBlack magazine, the author recaps Forde’s Nov.
-7, 2018 speech to the World Congress of Accountants in Sydney.
+In this piece for Australia's InTheBlack magazine, the author recaps Forde's speech to the World Congress of Accountants in Sydney in 2018.
 Bitcoin and blockchain are re-creating trust that has been lost in banks, he says.

 Julian Hosp is co-founder and president of TenX, which created an app to help people use cryptocurrency.
 His focus is on facilitating the use of digital currency by improving customer experience and making it simple — especially for those who are less technically inclined.
 “What do cryptocurrencies and blockchain need in order to truly go mass market?” he asks.
 “What it comes down to is, you need to be able to use them.”

 In this interview with CNBC, Hosp talks about the pressure hitting bitcoin, largely due to regulatory concerns.
 "It's a big change in thinking for regulators," he says.